 It sounds disgusting but it helps to give the vomit a brief inspection as it can tell you some extra information.
 Check out the graphic below which explains a few key pieces of information depending on the type of vomit your dog has thrown up.

-When your husky appears to be sick and vomits it needs to be taken seriously, but it doesn’t always require immediate attention from a veterinarian.
+Vomiting should always be taken seriously, but it doesn’t necessarily require immediate attention from a veterinarian.
 There are a few things you can try first.

 However, if you notice that your husky has been sick for consecutive days in a row, or many different times throughout the same day, it’s best to give a veterinarian a call for further instructions.

 When you notice it for the first time, and your husky otherwise appears to be well, try the following method: Taken From Vets-Now.com A Professionally-Run Veterinarian Website.